How does the kitesurfing work? Do I need my own equipement?

 How can we do with such little energy?

 The scarcest things on a passage are propane, fuel, electricity and water.
-Although we have a large watermaker we run it with solar power – so freshwater is limited to about 120l/day.
 Use fresh water thoughtful.
 Use a lid when you cook.
 Switch off lights when not needed.
 We wash dishes with as little fresh water as possible – turn taps only half on, Cook only as much water needed for coffee or tea and only as much as needed.

 What shoes are best for sailing?